Insurance myths: Why Life & Disability Insurance are more important than you think

 Myth #1: I can do it myself.

-A financial representative may be a catalyst in the planning process, bringing together your other advisors (such as attorneys, accountants, etc.) to form a coordinated planning team.
+- May be a catalyst in the planning process, bringing together your other advisors (such as attorneys, accountants, etc.) to form a coordinated planning team.

 When the policy is issued, your financial representative will usually deliver it in person, explain the coverage, and answer any questions you might have.